We are looking for an enthusiastic Band 5 therapist with experience or a NQP to work with adults who a learning disability, based in Bedfordshire.

 Job description Job responsibilities

-- Royal College of Speech & Language Therapy Registration
+- Registered member of Royal College of Speech and Language Therapists

 Any attachments will be accessible after you click to apply.